-One of the best ways to increase your click-through rate (CTR) is to whet your recipients’ appetite with a great video that will leave them wanting to find out more about whatever it is you’re selling.
+One of the best ways to increase your click-through rate (CTR) is to whet your recipients’ appetites with a great video that will leave them wanting to find out more about whatever it is you’re promoting.

 Take a look at this example: